Battlestar Galactica (fictional spacecraft): Known Battlestars (1978)

-Battlestar Galactica (2003)
+Re-imagined Battlestar Galactica (2003 series)

-In the re-imagined series, there were about 120 Battlestars in service prior to the second Cylon attack.
+In the re-imagined series, there were about 120 Battlestars in service before the second Cylon attack.

 Galactica (BS-75) entered service in the early years of the first Cylon War, under the command of Commander Silas Nash.
-During her service, Galactica formed a part of Battlestar Group 75 (BSG 75), a colonial force described by series creator Ronald D. Moore as a mixed force of vessels somewhat similar to a US Navy carrier strike group.
+During her service, Galactica formed a part of Battlestar Group 75 (BSG 75), a colonial force described by series creator Ronald D. Moore as a mixed force of vessels somewhat similar to a U.S. Navy carrier strike group.
 After graduating from the Colonial Military Academy, William Adama's first posting was to Galactica as a Raptor pilot.

 Like many of her sister ships that survived the first Cylon War, Galactica underwent refits and upgrades (for example, at the end of her career, she was equipped with the latest Mark VII Viper space superiority fighter).
 However, the computer systems were never networked nor integrated during these refits.

 Due to this lack of network integration at the time of the Cylon attack, Galactica was unaffected by the infiltration program used by the Cylons to disable colonial vessels and defense systems, using the Command Navigation Program (CNP), developed by Dr. Gaius Baltar and subverted by Cylon operative Number Six as a back door into such systems.

 At the time of the Cylon Attack, Galactica was fifty years old and was undergoing formal decommissioning from the Colonial Fleet following her retirement as an operational vessel.
-The ship had been due to become a museum commemorating the first Cylon War and an educational center, with much of its outer armor and a number of weapons having been stripped.
-Due to its age and operating conditions, the ship is unofficially known as "The Bucket" by the crews of both Pegasus and Galactica.
+The ship was to become a museum commemorating the first Cylon War and an educational center; much of its outer armor and weapons had already been stripped.
+Due to its age and operating conditions, the ship is unofficially known as "The Bucket" by the Pegasus and Galactica crews.
 Another nickname used by the crew is "The Big G" (a possible reference to the U.S. Navy sailors' nickname for USS Enterprise, "The Big E").
 Galactica's starboard launch pod was outfitted as a Cylon war museum; this exhibit remained intact until the final mission against the Cylon colony.

 Since the Cylon attack, in keeping with the concept of the original 1978 series, Galactica became both protector and provider to a small fleet of civilian vessels searching for the legendary planet Earth.

 Galactica took heavy damage during its raid against the Cylons on planet New Caprica, and her hull was now clearly darker with burn marks and missile hits, most notably the three large holes on her back where the armor was weakest.